 The COVID-19 pandemic also impacted commerce.
 Supply chains swerved between pauses and accelerations, between blockage on one day and unleashed, unfulfillable demand the next.
 Travel and distribution stopped, then started, stopped, started.

 Throughout the ongoing crises and confusion, buildings, facilities, real estate and housing have played a critical role, as have their respective owners, operators and service providers.
 With the COVID-19 pandemic still unfolding, this isn’t about to change.
 What has changed, however—and is unlikely to revert—is the purpose of facility management.
-The “why” that drives its “what” and its “how”.
+The “why” drives its “what” and its “how”.

 The New “Why” of Facility Management